Centre for

 The annual Art of Remembrance event is held each ANZAC Eve (the night before Anzac Day), to honour the history of the building as a living memorial.
 A free evening of inspiring music, moving image and warm hospitality in the company of very special guests.

-Last year, we experienced the magnificent acoustics of your newest centre for music - with performances by musicians Horomona Horo (taonga pūoro), David Harvey (bagpipes), Ed Waaka (piano and vocal), Helen Lukman-Fox (pipe organ) and The Off Broadway Band.
+We’ve experienced the magnificent acoustics at past ANZAC events with performances by musicians Horomona Horo (taonga pūoro), David Harvey (bagpipes), Ed Waaka (piano and vocal), Helen Lukman-Fox (pipe organ) and The Off Broadway Band.

 Please join our mailing list so that you receive invitations to these and other special events.